 Lay a lollipop stick on each of the shapes with one end of the stick in the center, and gently press it into the filling and the dough without pushing it through to the other side (see photo above).

-Popsicle® sticks can also be used, but white lollipop sticks tend to lend a more elegant appearance.
+Popsicle® sticks can also be used in a pinch, but white lollipop sticks tend to lend a more elegant appearance for a party.
 You can find sticks at most places where cake supplies are sold.